 The Board of Directors has set up two permanent specialized Committees: an Audit and Accounts Committee and a Nominating, Compensation and Corporate Governance Committee.

 The Audit and Accounts Committee

-The Audit and Accounts Committee consists of Philippe Vassor (Chairman), Claire Pedini and Isabelle Boccon-Gibod (permanent representative of the Fonds Stratégique de Participations).
+The Audit and Accounts Committee consists of Marie-José Donsion (Chairman), Yannick Assouad, Isabelle Boccon-Gibod (permanent representative of the Fonds Stratégique de Participations) and Hélène Moreau-Leroy.
 All members of the Audit and Accounts Committee are considered as independent under the criteria set by the AFEP-MEDEF Code.

 It carries out the following duties: